-Traian Sandu has argued that the Legion had a ‘double character’, claiming that its ideology of the new man was simply rhetoric for intellectuals that had little relation to the novel mobilization structures and use of technology that attracted peasants.
+Traian Sandu has argued that the Legion had a “double character,” claiming that its ideology of the new man was simply rhetoric for intellectuals that had little relation to the novel mobilization structures and use of technology that attracted peasants.
 The rise of new man rhetoric did closely coincide with the ascendance of intellectuals as legionary propagandists, but ideas nonetheless matter as signifiers that identified activists with a political phenomenon of pan-European proportions.
-Europeans of the 1930s associated new men with fascism in the same way as they identified the goose step, paramilitary uniforms, muscular male bodies and the ‘Roman’ salute with fascism.
-By speaking about new men and national rebirth, legionaries and other Romanian activists and politicians associated themselves with Mussolini, Hitler, and other fascist leaders abroad.
+Europeans of the 1930s associated new men with fascism in the same way as they identified the goose step, paramilitary uniforms, muscular male bodies, and the “Roman” salute with fascism.
+By speaking about new men and national rebirth, legionaries and other Romanian activists and politicians associated themselves with Benito Mussolini, Adolf Hitler, and other fascist leaders abroad.
 By tying their rhetoric of the new man specifically to the Romanian context, they emphasized the local peculiarities of their movement and argued that they were not simply importing a foreign ideology.
 The context in which one spoke about new men mattered.
-Bolsheviks and Christian missionaries also wanted to create new men and gymnastics associations also cherished muscular masculinity, but the phrase signified fascism when it was articulated by people who also identified themselves with other fascist markers.
+Bolsheviks and Christian missionaries also wanted to create new men, and gymnastics associations also cherished muscular masculinity, but the phrase signified fascism when it was articulated by people who also identified themselves with other fascist markers.

-Constantin Iordachi has argued that legionaries ideas about national palingenesis emerged out of nineteenth century nationalist mythologies and Rebecca Haynes that talk of new men was a result of their Orthodox Christianity, but when legionaries first spoke about new men it was to contrast themselves with corruption they said was destroying the country.
-‘Anti-politicianism’, as the legionaries called it, evolved into rhetoric about new men quite slowly and pre-dated the Legion by roughly fifty years.
-The ultranationalists who populated the Legion and other fascist movements in Romania during the 1930s had been criticizing ‘politicianism’ and the ruling elites’ willingness to tolerate Jews since the nineteenth century.
+Constantin Iordachi has argued that legionaries’ ideas about national palingenesis emerged out of nineteenth-century nationalist mythologies, and Rebecca Haynes that talk of new men was a result of their Orthodox Christianity, but when legionaries first spoke about new men it was to contrast themselves with corruption they said was destroying the country.
+“Anti-politicianism,” as the legionaries called it, evolved into rhetoric about new men quite slowly and predated the Legion by roughly fifty years.
+The ultranationalists who populated the Legion and other fascist movements in Romania during the 1930s had been criticizing “politicianism” and the ruling elites’ willingness to tolerate Jews since the nineteenth century.
 Claiming that politicians were corrupted by Jews allowed ultranationalists to maintain that they, and not the state’s legally elected leaders, had the true interests of the nation at heart.
-Antisemitic student activists developed their own critique of their country’s rulers when successive governments refused to exclude Jews from the universities, and early legionaries contrasted their youth and ‘purity’ with the corrupt political machinations of their elders.
+Anti-Semitic student activists developed their own critique of their country’s rulers when successive governments refused to exclude Jews from the universities, and early legionaries contrasted their youth and “purity” with the corrupt political machinations of their elders.
 Legionary discourses about youth were initially aimed at other ultranationalists; former allies they claimed had become politicians.
-Over time, legionary propagandists articulated an ideal type of fascist men and women and began calling these people ‘new men’ (oameni noi), the Romanian phrase being gender neutral.
-Legionaries talked more about new men from 1933 onwards, once fascism became more popular as a political option abroad and a new political climate inside the country made violence less useful as a means of propaganda.
+Over time, legionary propagandists articulated an ideal type of fascist men and women and began calling these people “new men” (oameni noi), the Romanian phrase being gender neutral.
+Legionaries talked more about new men from 1933 onward, once fascism became more popular as a political option abroad and a new political climate inside the country made violence less useful as a means of propaganda.
 The phrase disappeared from legionary discourse after Codreanu’s death in November 1938, only to reappear when the Legion came to power in September 1940, this time simultaneously as a way of glorifying dead legionary heroes and as a new catchphrase for fascist youth groups and institutions.

-Fascists and Antisemites, 1921–1927
+Fascists and anti-Semites, 1921–27